tomjaguarpaw/H2/posts/strict-haskell.markdown

   rather than itself a type of values.
 Strict Haskell would be more honest since thunks would be represented by an explicit type.

+* The need for `newtype` is symptomatic of the confusion introduced by implicit thunks.

 * The need for [`evaluate`](http://hackage.haskell.org/package/base-4.8.0.0/docs/Control-Exception-Base.html#v:evaluate)
   ` :: a -> IO a` is a wart which indicates that we do not understand how to mix `IO` and forcing thunks.